Gulrugar/Mythology-Blog/src/content/blog/creatures/post-1.md

                 tag: "Paragraph",
                 params:
                   {
-                    text: "In some folklore, fairies are mischievous and enjoy playing tricks on humans.
-They may lead travelers astray in the wilderness, steal household items, or create illusions to confuse and bewilder those who encounter them.
-These mischievous fairies can be seen as both playful and potentially dangerous.", },
+                    text: "Some fairy folklore portrays them as playful but sometimes troublesome tricksters.
+They may enjoy leading humans astray in the wilderness or causing them to lose their way.
+Fairies are known for their love of pranks, such as hiding household items or creating illusions.
+These pranks can range from harmless jokes to more malicious tricks.
+In such stories, humans often need to use wit and cleverness to outsmart the fairies.", },
               },
             ],